alorachain/alora_model_1.1-main/README.md

 # Alora Model 1.1

-Alora is an intelligent AI assistant with advanced reasoning and knowledge management capabilities, designed to provide comprehensive and nuanced interactions.
+Alora is an intelligent model with advanced reasoning and knowledge management capabilities, designed to provide comprehensive and nuanced interactions.

 ## Features
 - Advanced sentiment analysis